 For little kids, Halloween is usually more about the treats than the tricks.
 The excitement is in getting dressed up for a costume parade, making decorations, and hitting the trick-or-treat trail with a pillowcase or pumpkin bucket in hand.

-For fun, not-so-scary (but maybe slightly spooky) Halloween happenings in and around Boston this month, read on.
+For fun, not-so-scary Halloween happenings in and around Boston this month, read on.
 While big brothers and sisters may want to be spooked (or even scared silly), these activities are for kids and families who just want the Halloween festivities to be sweet.

 The Spooky Haymaze at Wilson Farm is fun, free, and more silly than scary.
 Tip: the giant caramel apples for sale in the outdoor stands are very good for keeping the kids occupied during the wait in line for the ride.